Acne

 Diet plays a role as well since a diet high in carbohydrates and dairy raises glycemic levels which in turn raises insulin levels.
 This contributes to higher male hormone and oil production.
 Higher male hormone production contributes to increased levels of sebum or oil production.
 Sebum makes the cells sticky, so the cells become trapped inside the pore.

 Sometimes bacteria that live on our skin, p. acnes, also get inside the clogged pore.
 Inside the pore, the bacteria have a perfect sticky environment for multiplying very quickly.
 With loads of bacteria inside, the pore becomes inflamed (red and swollen).
-If the inflammation goes deep into the skin, an acne cyst or nodule appears.
+If the inflammation goes deep into the skin, a cyst or nodule appears.